 Anyone driving along the A64 dual carriageway between York and Leeds may have noticed at a significant barn-like structure set back in the fields from the road on the York side of Bramham junction.
 The building that is just visible from the road was an original World War One aircraft hangar and 33 Squadron was the first squadron to be based at the new RFC Bramham Moor aerodrome.

-Above and below: From the A64 - the hangar in the distance, and a 'blown up' image from the road
+Above: the hangar in the distance, this being a 'blown up' image from the nearby A64 main road

 Work began on the site in winter 1915.
 At least nine canvas Bessoneau hangars and some temporary accommodation was set up close to the road that later became the A64, while more permanent structures were constructed on the other side of the field.

 Above: Temporary Bessoneau hangars, similar to those built on site when Bramham Moor was being built.

 The airfield, hosting 46 Reserve Squadron, came under 8th Wing Headquarters, based at York.
 Despite its proximity to Tadcaster, it would be known as RFC Bramham Moor until 1 April 1918, when it became RAF Tadcaster.
 There were no concrete runways: the planes simply used a field which was recalled as being “...rather bumpy, as no attempt had been made to level it."
 Indeed, learning to avoid such natural hazards was essential.
 There were a lot of telegraph wires at the end of the runway area, and many pilots caught these on take-off or landing.
 It was only after several serious accidents had occurred that the wires were finally put underground.